WHAT ARE THE LATEST UPDATES REGARDING COVID-19 & ATHLETICS?

 My student is interested in team sports.
 What do I do next?

 Complete the Athletics Interest form.
-We will forward this information to the coaches, who will contact you about the team; summer sports camps, tryouts, etc.
+We will forward this information to the coaches, who may contact you about the team; sports camps, tryouts, meetings, other events, etc.

 My student wants to be on the 2 different sports team.
 Is this possible?

 Yes, many of our students two and even three sport athletes.
-The sports teams, however, cannot be during the same season.
+The sports teams, however, in a "normal" year cannot be during the same season.
+And exception has been made for 2020-2021 by CIF.

 The Athletic Clearance is valid for one school year beginning in May and will expire on the last day of the following school year.
 If you are cleared for summer camp and/or practice, you are cleared for the entire school year.